ayangd/BimayInstantVicon/README.md

 The next time you open the program, it will automatically open the Video Conference link for you.

+## Grabbed Resources

+This program will grab information from BinusMaya MyClass.
+The link that will be opened is a class of the current date and time (50 minutes before start and 40 minutes after start).

 ## Suggesting/Bug Reporting

 If you have suggestions or found a bug, kindly create an issue in this repository.